Introduction

 - Procedural mesh Component

 The first place to visit in the demo folder is Demo/Maps.
-This folder contains all example maps that are working perfectly with the TPP example character (BP_DemoCharacter).
-If the project uses another character template then probably input should be changed to make it work.
-Input config can be downloaded from this link: DefaultInput
+This folder contains all example maps working perfectly with the TPP example character (BP_DemoCharacter).

-Make sure that DBuffer is enabled in your project settings because it’s required for proper decal (wetness and caustics) rendering.
-If you don’t want to use those effects then you can disable decal material in the surface actor.
+- DBuffer = Enabled.
+It’s required for proper decal (wetness and caustics) rendering.
+If you don’t want to use those effects, you can disable decal material in the surface actor.

 Project structure

 - Demo – The demo is the most important folder for new users.
-The demo examples present how to use this pack, how effects can be achieved, and how to integrate systems with characters.
-Everything that can’t be found in this documentation probably will be presented in a very clean way in the demo folder.
+The demo examples present how to use this pack, achieve effects, and integrate systems with characters.
+Everything that can’t be found in this documentation will be shown in demo files.

 - Editor – editor-related tools, icons, utilities, procedural mesh generator